Democrats, White House strike spending deal that would avert government shutdown

 “The American people will be hanging in the balance over this,” Johnson said.
 “A shutdown doesn’t help anybody.”

-Associated Press writers Lisa Mascaro, Stephen Groves, Joey Cappelletti, and Michelle L. Price contributed to this report.
+Associated Press writers Lisa Mascaro, Stephen Groves, Joey Cappelletti, Michelle L. Price and Darlene Superville contributed to this report.